 For many, the “oohs” and “aahs” of the holiday season involve eyes all aglow with twinkle lights.
 In JAX, the lighted beauty of our cities and attractions can grow the hearts of even the grinchiest of Grinches.
 And with so many displays around the region, visit one on each of your 12 days of Christmas.

 Before you’re “rocking around the Christmas tree,” make sure to check out one (or all) of the ways to get in the festive mood.
-With all the lighting up in the region this holiday season, it’s hard to let 2020 get you down.
+With all the lighting up in the region this holiday season, it’s hard to feel down when closing out the year.